CH8: Windows Memory Forensics

 | System | windows.getsids |

 Memory forensics changes the game from "what happened?" to "what is happening?".
 By capturing RAM, we secure the most volatile and often the most valuable evidence available—encryption keys, network connections, and fileless malware.
 However, the investigator must be careful.
-The act of observing the memory changes it, and tools like Redline and Volatility are required to translate the raw binary of a memory dump into a coherent story of user activity and system compromise.
+The act of observing the memory changes it, and a structured methodology backed by rigorous documentation is required to translate the raw binary of a memory dump into a coherent, defensible story of user activity and system compromise.
+Knowing what "normal" looks like is just as important as knowing how to use the tools—without that baseline, you are searching for a needle in a haystack without knowing what the needle looks like.

 Key Terms Review